grpc/grpc-dart/CONTRIBUTING.md

 dartanalyzer lib test
 ```

-All analysis warnings and errors must be fixed; hints should we considered.
+All analysis warnings and errors must be fixed; hints should be considered.

 ## Running tests